-The totally smooth steel hone (which is virtually non-destructive) is much superior to the ridged, but is still not my first choice—one of the main reasons being that it cannot be used with a Japanese-made knife.
+The totally smooth steel hone (which is virtually non-destructive) is much superior to the ridged, but is still not my first choice—one of the main reasons being that it should not be used with a Japanese-made knife.
 The steel that Japanese knives are made of is harder and brittler than German (or Western) steel and will tend to chip on a steel hone.
 This is true for all steel hones that I’m aware of.

-Granted, depending on how fine the grit is (and how hard you press), it will not be any way as wicked as a full-fledged sharpening stone.
+Granted, depending on how fine the grit is and how hard you press, it will not be any way as wicked as a full-fledged sharpening stone.
 But still—odds are you will be sharpening as much as honing.
 Which is fine if your knife is beginning to get dull and you don’t have time to do a full-fledged sharpening session and you just want to give it a quick tune-up with a few light swipes.
 But it’s definitely not fine for regularly realigning your blade every other day.
 Keep that up and you’ll have no knife left.
 Please—never use a diamond steel/hone for regular maintenance.

 Ceramic will clean the edge up a touch while it realigns which is not a bad thing.
 Any of those microscopic teeth that have been weakened will be taken away leaving the edge stronger and able to stay sharp longer.
-Only a miniscule amount of metal will be lost (as long as you don’t bear down and try to use the honing rod as a sharpener).
+Only a minuscule amount of metal will be lost—as long as you don’t bear down and try to use the honing rod as a sharpener.

 I’ve been using one on my knives for over a year now since they last were sharpened and they all still slice through paper with ease.
 Hard to beat that!
 (Oh, there is one negative—if you drop a ceramic hone on a hard floor, it can break.)

 I own the DMT and it works like a dream.
 The Messermeister I’ve handled, but not actually used—I bought it for friends as a wedding gift (along with a Shun knife, I’m not that cheap).
 One of the professional sharpening services I’ve used actually prefers it to the DMT.

-Messermeister 12-Inch Ceramic Rod
+Messermeister 12-inch Ceramic Rod